csdavidson/dnd5e_tactician_class/Tactician.md

 *3rd level Magister feature*

 You learn three cantrips from the cleric spell list.
 They count as tactician spells for you, and Intelligence is your spellcasting ability for them.

+### Savior's Advisers
+*7th level Savior feature*

+At 7th level, you gain access to another class of Sidekick: the Spellcaster.
+Specifically, you can recruit Spellcasters with the Healer spellcasting feature to fill open Sidekick slots.

 ---
 # Tactician spell list